 The redevelopment of Market Street sets a precedent in Toronto for the creation of mixed use, multi-purpose and flexible public streets.
-Located in downtown Toronto, Market Street is a short but active little street defined by historic St. Lawrence Market on the east side and by a continuous series of historic commercial buildings along the west being occupied by restaurants and other retail outlets.
+Located in the historic St. Lawrence neighbourhood of downtown Toronto, Market Street is a short but active lane defined by the market on the east side and by a continuous series of historic commercial buildings along the west, mostly occupied by restaurants and charming boutiques.

 The street and sidewalks feature concrete unit paving laid on a concrete base.
-Barrier curbs have been replaced by rows of bollards to provide a continuous surface along the full length of the street.
-Pavers have been selected and organized to reflect the heritage context, and also to clearly indicate pedestrian and vehicle zones in full compliance with the most stringent AODA guidelines.
+Barrier curbs are replaced by rows of bollards to provide a continuous surface along the full length of the street.
+Pavers are selected and organized to reflect the heritage context, and also to clearly indicate pedestrian and vehicle zones in full compliance with the most stringent AODA guidelines.

 As the lead consultants for the Toronto’s Complete Street Guidelines, the much-anticipated John Street Revitalization landscape design, Willcocks Common at the University of Toronto’s downtown campus and the Bloor Street Bike Lanes Pilot project, DTAH has been transforming city streets into attractive, safe, animated and sustainable destinations.

 “The design of the streetscape seamlessly integrates roadway, sidewalk and concealed drainage sets a wonderful example for the city.”Toronto Urban Design Awards of Excellence Jury